How to Start Your Own Online Magazine in 2025

 1. Digital magazines vs. online magazines

-First of all, in content marketing, plenty of terms fly around (digital magazine, online magazine, ezine, webzine, digital edition, digital publication, magazine apps, etc.).
-It can be tricky at first to get past all the lingo, so let’s start by clearing it up.
+Firstly, in content marketing, plenty of terms fly around (digital magazine, online magazine, ezine, webzine, digital edition, digital publication, magazine apps, etc.).
+It can be difficult at first to get past all the lingo, so let’s start by clearing it up.

 1.1 What is a digital magazine?

-Simply put, a digital magazine has many of the same characteristics as a print magazine but uses digital publishing technology so it can be consumed on an electronic device like a computer, tablet, or mobile phone.
+Simply put, a digital magazine has many of the same characteristics as a print magazine but uses digital publishing technology so it can be used in an online format.

 There are plenty of advantages to using a digital magazine.
-Massive savings on printing costs and eco-friendliness are the most obvious and not to mention the extended reach of online communities.
+You can cave a lot on printing costs.
+Online options are also better for the environment.
+Plus, they help you each more people.
 Depending on the technology used, digital magazines can also have aesthetic and functional benefits.
 For example, they may contain animations, hyperlinks, videos, and other dynamic content.

 You might be surprised to learn that the first digital magazines were produced in the 1980s!
 Diskzines (or diskmags) were magazines distributed on floppy disks via post and read on a computer.
 PCLife was one of the first to create digital magazines in this format.
 The digital magazine was an executable program that included music, animation, and various forms of multimedia.